EOSIO/EEPs/EEPS/eep-1.md

 ## EEP Types
 There are three types of EEPs:
-1. A **Standard Track EEP** describes any change that affects most or all EOSIO implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using EOSIO.
+1. A **Standard EEP** describes any change that affects most or all EOSIO implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using EOSIO.

 Furthermore Standard EEPs can be broken down into the following categories.
 Standards Track EEPs consist of three parts, a design document, implementation, and finally if warranted an update to the formal specification.
   * **Core:** improvements requiring a consensus fork, as well as changes that are not necessarily consensus critical but may be relevant to Block Producer and EOSIO discussions